confluentinc/tutorials/creating-first-apache-kafka-streams-application/kstreams/README.md

  .mapValues(s -> s.toUpperCase())
 ```

-Here you're performing a basic transformation on the incoming values by upper-casing each one.
+Here you're performing a basic transformation on the incoming values by uppercasing each one.
 Note that with the Kafka Streams DSL you can use the fluent interface approach, chaining method calls together.

 ```java